Visual Composer, Beaver Builder or Thrive Content Builder – Which is the Best WordPress Page Builder Plugin?

 Unlike the fixed sidebar menus of Beaver Builder and Thrive Content Builder, Visual Composer uses popup panels that are activated after clicking on a button.

-Again, due to the added visual clutter this approach does confuse things somewhat.
-Visual Composer has a busy user interface and those with larger screens will find it easier to use this page builder than those without.
+Again, because of the added visual clutter, this approach does confuse things somewhat.
+Visual Composer has a busy user interface and those with larger screens will find it easier to use than those with smaller screens.

 Dealing with Existing Content

 Visual Composer makes it easy to customize your existing WordPress content.
-If you do open up a post or page you created through the default WordPress Editor, you can not only add new Visual Composer content to the page but also customize the existing content through the page builder user interface.
+If you do open up a post or page you’ve created through the default WordPress Editor, you can not only add new Visual Composer content to the page, but also customize the existing content through the page builder user interface.